creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-03-20-ImageBind.md

 ## Few-shot classification

-On few shot classification, ImageBind's audio feature extractor is largely superior to AudioMAE (self-supervised reconstructiion-based pretraining) and reach performance on par with supervised models.
+On few shot classification, ImageBind's audio feature extractor is largely superior to AudioMAE (self-supervised reconstruction-based pretraining) and reaches performance on par with supervised models.
 It also compares favorably to state-of-the-art multimodal SSL pretraining techniques, such as a MultiMAE model trained with images, depth and semantic segmentation masks.

 <div style="text-align:center">
 <img src="/collections/images/imagebind/fewshot_classif.jpg" width=500></div>